Knee Replacement Recovery Time

 At this point, you should be only minorly using your walker or walking on a single crutch or cane.

 Weeks Four through Six: While your knee surgery recovery time should be close to finished by now, you should still be working with your physical therapist on returning to full mobility.
 By the end of your sixth week, you should be able to use ice to control your pain, be completely free of using any sort of assistive walking device, and back to your normal routine.
 The question of ‘what is the recovery time after knee replacement?’ will begin to fade as you recover fully.

 Because of the long recovery time involved with knee replacement and surgery, medical professionals generally recommend that patients seek the best post-surgical care possible.

 You will likely stay in a hospital for the first 24 hours, if not the next few days, after your surgery.
 However, seek professional care, either from expert post-op nurses or in a post-surgical recovery facility, that can cater to your needs as you focus on your recovery.
 If the question of ‘what is the recovery time after knee replacement?’ is on your mind, or even causing you stress, consider a stay with us.

 At Pearl Recovery Retreat, we pride ourselves on being the premier postoperative recovery facility in the Los Angeles area.

-Situated within the exclusive Viceroy L’Ermitage Hotel in Beverly Hills, our facility includes five-star luxury amenities that won’t be found anywhere else.
+Situated in Beverly Hills, our facility includes five-star luxury amenities that won’t be found anywhere else.
 With our innovative team of medical professionals and post-op nurses, we are fully prepared to help you speed up your recovery time after a knee replacement or surgery.

 If you need to undergo a knee replacement sometime soon, we invite you to stay with us.